VamshiKrishna400-afk/Governance-Risk-Compliance/README.md

 # Governance-Risk-Compliance
+A comprehensive guide to Governance, Risk Management, Compliance (GRC), cybersecurity frameworks, standards, and regulations.

 **Governance, Risk, and Compliance (GRC)** is a strategic approach that helps organizations align their business objectives with cybersecurity, manage risks, and comply with laws, regulations, and industry standards.